 6. Blocks.
 This 3D Feel & Find set of 2 big chunky blocks and wood shapes can be played with alone or in groups.
 The blocks are well made and some are painted bright colors.
 Another toy that promotes creativity and imagination.
 The set comes with a cloth bag for storage and is about $35.

 7. Straws & Connectors.
 Whoever came up with this is pure genius.
 Using sturdy drinking straws and these unique connectors, a child can create all kinds of amazing structures.
-This huge 705-piece set is about $50 and if reviews are a good indicator, worth ever dime!
+This huge 705-piece set and if reviews are a good indicator, worth ever dime!

 8. Sorting Food Tray.
 This puzzle is just too cute.
 Made of wood, it’s sturdy and will help develop fine motor skills.
 Check out the other food tray puzzles that would go with this particular one.
 Perhaps your child needs a matching set.
 About $19.